HampSwe/MinecraftImageCreator/README.md

 # MinecraftImageCreator
-A tool that can re-create png-images in Minecraft
+A tool that can create png-images in Minecraft